-The Property Management Division is responsible for the acquisition, leasing, management, valuation (appraisal), office surveying/mapping, and sale of County property.
+The Property Management Division is responsible for the acquisition, leasing, property management, valuation (appraisal), office surveying/mapping, and disposal of County real property.
 The Division acts as a lease administrator on properties leased from others and provides property management services on County-owned properties.

 Property Disposition and Lease of County Property (Revenue Leases)

-For questions regarding Property Management, please contact 408-993-4600.
+For questions regarding Property Management, contact 408-993-4600